MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 ## Task \#2: Edit Visit Views

-In this task we will modify default Active Visits view and create new view for today's visits.
+In this task, we will modify default Active Visits view and create new view for today's visits.

 1. Select the **Views** tab and click to open the **Active Visits** view.
 2. Add the following fields to the view by either clicking or dragging and dropping the fields: